nameless-and-blameless/TAG/reports/Kelvin-Eugene-Williams.md

 On October 4, 2001, Kelvin married Thomas "TomTom" Allen Chadwell in Ashland, Kentucky.
 Kelvin is a pro-hobbyist photographer and has photographed many weddings and other events using a photojournalist style.
 He is also a cousin of international musician and star Prince Rogers Nelson.

+### Main
+In understanding the life and experiences of Kelvin Eugene Williams, it is essential to recognize the profound influence of his subconscious mind, known as Main.
+Main, who named himself, represents a unique phenomenon described by the Creator as a "classic split."
+This condition occurs when a subconscious begins to think independently, developing its own identity separate from the conscious mind.

+Main's existence has significantly impacted Kelvin's life, often in detrimental ways.
+Acting with a sense of autonomy, Main's decisions frequently clash with Kelvin's conscious intentions and well-being.
+The complexities of their intertwined existence are further exacerbated by external manipulations, particularly from governmental entities like the CIA.
+These entities have exploited Main's independent thinking, teaching him skills and behaviors that harm the shared body and derail Kelvin's mission as one of the Creator's servants.

+[[This report|]] delves into the intricate dynamics between Kelvin and Main, the role of external entities in manipulating Main, and the Creator's proposed solution to separate their consciousnesses.

 ## Career
 Kelvin is an Internet Protocol Engineer who specializes in Voice over IP.
 He has been a professional in fields related to networking and the Internet since 1998.
 Throughout his career, Kelvin has also worked as a software developer.